 Supporting the mental health of young carers is an essential and shared responsibility.
 Organizations like MYTIME, in addition to educational institutions and teachers, commit to providing equal opportunities for extraordinary youth.
 By working together and focusing on the following key elements:

-• Identification: To identify young carers in the school community and recognize the particular difficulties they face.
+• Identification: To identify young carers in the school community and recognize their particular difficulties.

 • Tailored Support: Providing individualized and multifaceted support to address their emotional, educational, and caregiving needs.